Kaljurand/owl-verbalizer/README.txt

 The OWL verbalizer webservice is launched on the command-line, e.g.:

 ==
-./owl_to_ace.exe -httpserver -port 5123
+./owl_to_ace.exe -httpserver -port 5123 -workers 2
 ==

 A good way to start the service on a Unix command-line is:

 ==
-nohup swipl -x owl_to_ace.exe -- -httpserver -port 5123 > stdout.txt 2> stderr.txt &
+nohup swipl -x owl_to_ace.exe -- -httpserver -port 5123 -workers 2 > stdout.txt 2> stderr.txt &
 ==

 In this case, the service is started in the background, a start up message is stored in =|stdout.txt|=, and possible error messages in =|stderr.txt|=.
 On Mac OS X, one could use _|launchctl|_ instead.

-As a result, a webserver (SWI HTTP server) is started on port 5123.
+As a result, a webserver (SWI HTTP server) is started on port 5123 with 2 worker threads.
+The optimal number of workers depends on the number of CPUs.

 In order to verbalize an ontology, post the OWL 2 XML document to the server via the argument `xml'.
 Following are some examples of using 'curl' to achieve this.